 As with anyone you hire to work on your project – be it designers, builders, carpenters, etc – it’s always best if you can source someone who comes recommended by people you know and trust.
 Ask family and friends if they’ve worked with an architectural technician they’d recommend.
 Alternatively, it would pay you to get out and about in the area you’re building and spot any new homes you like the look of — there’s no harm in asking the owner who carried out the work.
 The benefit of a local architectural technician will also mean they’re familiar with designing homes which suit the vernacular, might be friendly with the local planning authority, and might also be able to go on to recommend local builders who they’ve worked on projects with before.
 Once you have found a selection of architectural firms, invite them to come to the site and meet with you to discuss your project - ideally you’ll want to interview at least four architects to see what design proposals they can come up with, judge whether you’ll get on and be able to work together, see whether they can produce the kind of home you’re after, and also you’ll be able to gauge a greater understanding of whether your dream home is realistic and affordable.

 Do you get on?

-Your architect is the person you’re trusting to design your dream home.
+Your architectural technician is the person you’re trusting to design your dream home.
 You’ll be investing a lot of money not just in the project but in the design stage itself, and you need to be able to feel you can approach them about anything.
-When interviewing various architects for the job, one of the deciding factors should be whether you get on, and whether you feel confident enough that you’d be able to approach them about anything.
-A breakdown in communication can have a lasting affect on the whole project, so when choosing your architect make sure you can depend on them and that you’re both comfortable.
+When interviewing various architectural technicians for the job, one of the deciding factors should be whether you get on, and whether you feel confident enough that you’d be able to approach them about anything.
+A breakdown in communication can have a lasting affect on the whole project, so when choosing your architectural technician make sure you can depend on them and that you’re both comfortable.

 Do you like their previous work?